-As motion influences can still be present in preprocessed rs-FC (Siegel et al., 2017; Waller et al., 2017), we analyzed the relationship between typicality of the rs-FC and mean FD for each run.
-To this end, we sought to determine the association (Spearman correlation) between TFC and mean FD values (Figure 3).
-In this context, the difference between the data quality configurations was of particular interest, as they include different degrees of motion correction.
+As motion influences can still be present in preprocessed rs-FC (Siegel et al. 2017; Waller et al. 2017), we analyzed the relationship between the typicality of the rs-FC and mean FD for each run (Table S11).
+To this end, we sought to determine the

-As expected, for Mean aggregation, the same association values were obtained for both voxel- and region-level denoising ranging between -0.112 to -0.206 (ICA-FIX) and -0.133 to -0.262 (Minimal).
+As expected, for Mean aggregation, the same association values were obtained for both voxel-level and region-level denoising ranging between -0.112 to -0.206 (ICA-FIX) and -0.133 to -0.262 (Minimal).
 For the EV aggregation, rs-FC was also more strongly associated with motion in the Minimal data configuration (-0.135 to -0.342), compared to the association obtained in the ICA-FIX data configuration (0.001 to -0.208).
 Importantly, in all the cases, the motion correlation was lower when using the ICA-FIX data configuration (0.001 to -0.206) compared to the Minimal data configuration (-0.133 to -0.342).
 Interestingly, this difference in data quality configurations was largest in the voxel-level denoised rs-FC using EV aggregation.